 Difference between the Sales Turnover Policy and the Marine open policy:

-A sales turnover policy is a comprehensive insurance solution that covers various types of transits under a single policy.
+A Sales Turnover Policy is a comprehensive insurance solution that covers various types of transits under a single policy.
 It encompasses exports, imports, domestic transits, as well as other inland transits like internal transport return transits and job works.
 By opting for a sales turnover policy, businesses can ensure all their transit needs are covered with ease.

-On the other hand, a marine open policy is a form of marine insurance that covers multiple shipments for a period of 12 months, depending on the sum insured.
+On the other hand, a Marine Open Policy is a form of marine insurance that covers multiple shipments for a period of 12 months, depending on the sum insured.
 Adjustments are carried out using the diminishing balance approach against the value of each cargo and the sum insured sum is usually high.
 When traders need to send out cargo regularly over a certain length of time, they opt for a marine open policy.
 According to the general rule, the sum insured in a marine open policy must be at least four times the limit per shipping or single carrying limit.

 Premium Charges: